jedahee/Clickame-Web-Game/README.md

 ## Deployment 📦

 _Este proyecto no está desplegado todavía.
-Para un despliegue sencillo se puede usar hosting como Github Pages, Netlify, Vercel..._
+For easy deployment, you can use hosting such as Github Pages, Netlify, Vercel, etc._

 ## Built With 🛠️